Dr Orkun Akseli, LLB, MA, LLM, PhD, MCIArb, FHEA

 He is a member of Common Core of European Law (Trento) Project Working Group on Property and Security Rights in Immovable Property.

-Dr. Akseli was a Visiting Fellow at the Institute of Advanced Legal Studies, University of London from 2013 to 2014, and at New York University Law School Centre for Transnational Litigation, Arbitration and Commercial Law in 2017.
+Dr. Akseli was a Visiting Fellow at National University of Singapore (2020); Visiting Fellow at the Institute of Advanced Legal Studies, University of London (2013-2014), and at New York University Law School Centre for Transnational Litigation, Arbitration and Commercial Law (2017)

 - Corporate Law/Commercial Law